modulehandbook/word-import-python-docx-tryout/notes.md

             "E-mail:": "mail"
         }

-3. tables and : seperated
+3. tables and : seperated, to stop parsing paragraphs for value to one field if next paragraph is keyword

         non_p_keywords = [
                     "Course Content", #tabelle